the-catman/objectab/README.md

 # OAB

-ObjectAB or OAB stands for Object to ArrayBuffer
+ObjectAB or OAB stands for Object to ArrayBuffer.

+# New stuff

+MAJOR UPDATE!

+Actually put error and out of bounds checking and handling.

+THE PREVIOUS VERSION IS DEPRECATED, UNSAFE AND DANGEROUS!
+DO NOT USE!

 # What is this library?

 This is a library for converting some javascript objects into a Uint8Array.

+# So is it JSON?

+Not really.
+JSON is way more versatile, less buggy and less prone to errors.
+However, it is quite slow and the output is very large.

+It is also not natively a bytecode encoder, so you have to use something like `TextEncoder` to transform the JSON output to a Uint8Array, which is even slower.

 # Is it efficient?

-It probably is way more efficient than JSON, albeit less understandable - which is why JSON is JSON.
+It probably is way more efficient than JSON.

 # Is it reliable?